 The Tombs of the Nobles (or Valley of the Nobles) may lack the star power of the Valley of the Kings or other Luxor hot spots, but this lesser-visited gem is well worth the trip.
 A cemetery on a rare scale, the site features hundreds of tombs embedded in rock, often richly decorated with frescoes depicting the working lives of their inhabitants.
 The site is most often visited on day tours of Luxor's West Bank.

-Only a fraction of the sites can be accessed.
+Only a fraction of the sites can be accessed, and the most highly recommended is Sheikh Abd El-Gurna.
 Highlights include the tomb of Sennofer, the mayor of Thebes (modern-day Luxor), with its charming painted grapevines, and the harvest scenes accompanying Nakht the astronomer on his eternal journey.

 The Tombs of the Nobles are scattered in the low hills above the Ramesseum.
-There are separate areas each with their own admission charge; the most highly recommended is Sheikh Abd El-Gurna.
+Each area charges its own admission fee.